Headache?

 4. As your torso approaches parallel to the floor, press your fingertips onto the floor directly below your shoulders so your arms are parallel to one another.

 6. Take an inhale here, and as you exhale, bend your elbows, lowering your torso and head into a forward bend.
-Make sure as you move down that you keep your front torso as long as possible. (i.e. don’t scrunch up the chest shoulders and neck – keep them long)
+Make sure as you move down, you keep your front torso as long as possible. (i.e., don’t scrunch up the chest, shoulders, and neck – keep them long)

 7. You don’t want to hold your head up here, or you will put pressure on your neck.
 So relax your head and neck, by letting the head fall, and if your eyes are open, look through your legs.
 If possible, rest the crown of your head on the floor.
-But please note, this will only happen for people with a lot of flexibility in their hamstrings, so don’t push yourself.
+Note: this will usually only transpire for people with flexible hamstrings, so don’t push yourself.

 8. Take a few breaths in this stretch.
-Inhale and exhale at least five times, and imagine the oxygen flowing into your lungs and circulating through your body.
+Inhale and exhale 3-5 times and imagine the oxygen flowing into your lungs and circulating through your body.
 Feel the tension begin to fall away with each breath, and allow your body to relax into the stretch that feels good for you.

 9. Now think about widening the shoulder blades across your back and check in with how your shoulders feel.
 If you are drawing them up toward your ears and they feel tight, take an inhale and relax them down.

-10. As you continue to breathe you will find your body relaxing even more.
+10. As you continue to breathe, you will find your body relaxing even more.
 See if you can press your palms against the floor (or books or cushions).
-And be sure to keep your arms parallel to each other.
+And be sure to keep your arms parallel.

 12. Walk your feet back together and stand tall while you take a few breaths.